shiftyrose/shifty/README.md

 `Idea by Town of Us Reactivated`<br>

 #### Role Description
 First use Pet button to mark a location.
-Then, after a set cooldown, you can re-use the Pet button to teleport back to your marked location.<br>
+Then, after a set cooldown, you can re-use the Pet button to teleport back to your marked location.
 This will then put the mark ability back on cooldown.<br>

 ### Game Options
 |           Name           |                      Description                      |     Type     |  Default  |